 If you like the direction of an estimate, it’s time to request a proposal from the contractor.
 A roofing proposal establishes the cost for your projects that both you and the contractor are bound to.
 While an estimate provides a general idea of material costs, the proposal details the costs of materials, labor, and any add-ons you may choose.

-These numbers are what you will pay on completion of the project.
-Unlike with an estimate, the contractor agrees not to exceed the price specified by the proposal during the course of the project.
-That means if you aren’t happy with the price specified by the proposal, you don’t sign a contract with the roofer.
-If, however, you’re satisfied with the proposal, you can enter into an agreement knowing precisely what you’ll be paying.
+These numbers are what you are expected to pay on the completion of the project.
+Unlike with an estimate, the contractor is making an agreement that they won’t exceed the price specified in the proposal during the course of the project.
+That means if you aren’t happy with the price, you don’t have to sign a contract with the roofer.
+If, however, you are satisfied with the proposal, you can enter into the agreement knowing precisely what you are going to be paying.

 Not all proposals are the same.
 Some are 10 pages; others may only be two.
 Be certain that the proposal outlines all of the details and critical information in writing before you proceed any further.
-The more you have in writing, the better protected you’ll be if any miscommunication occurs.
+The more you have in writing, the better protected you are from miscommunication.